-We also took reasonable steps to identify and contact any owners, occupiers or other parties with a legal interest in the land who could foreseeably be affected in the future as a result of any roll-back that may prove necessary.

-See part 8 - Future Change - below.
+We also took reasonable steps to identify and contact any owners, occupiers or other legal interests who could foreseeably be affected in the future as a result of any roll-back that may prove necessary.
+See part 9 - Future Change - below.

-We then held further detailed discussions with internal and external specialists to refine our thinking on protecting key sensitive features, as well as carrying out any necessary assessments.
+We then held further detailed discussions with internal and external specialists to refine our thinking on protecting key sensitive features, carrying out any necessary assessments.